Laparoscopic Surgery.

 Where is it available & on what days?

-Keyhole surgery is available at only a small number of veterinary practices throughout Australia and The Vet Lounge is the first practice to offer laparoscopic surgery on the Gold Coast.
-Laparoscopic procedures are performed Monday, Tuesday, Wednesday & Thursday at Coomera.
+Keyhole surgery is only available at a small number of veterinary practices throughout Australia, and The Vet Lounge is the first practice to offer laparoscopic surgery on the Gold Coast.
+Laparoscopic procedures are performed from Monday to Thursday at our Coomera practice.

 When can my dog go back to normal activities?